Chapter 5: Personnel05:05:01 Academic Tenure

 Candidates for tenure must present documented evidence of their scholarship, creative activities, and/or research.
 While each item listed as required under Teaching” must be included, the weight and magnitude of evidence required for activities in scholarship or creative activities or research will be directed by the College policy and guidelines.

 Such evidence should cite typical professional development activities such as presentations at a professional meeting, journal editorship, article and grant proposal review, performances, exhibitions, creative activities, as well as completing books, journal articles, or monographs, and other appropriate activities.

-i.
-When tenure-track appointments of faculty are not to be renewed, the faculty member shall receive notice of his/her non-retention for the ensuing academic year as follows:
+- When tenure-track appointments of faculty are not to be renewed, the faculty member shall receive notice of their non-retention for the ensuing academic year as follows:

 The above stated dates are the latest dates for notice of non-renewal of faculty on tenure-track appointments.
 Northeast State may adopt annual dates that provide for longer notice of non-renewal.

 - No later than April 1 of the first academic year of service, if the appointment expires at the end of that year; or, if the appointment terminates during an academic year, at least two months prior to its termination.